The following Participating Institutions are custodians for this species in the CPC National Collection:

 Rancho Santa Ana Botanic Garden

-The conservation of Erigeron parishii is fully sponsored.
+The conservation of Erigeron parishii is not currently sponsored.

 Naomi Fraga contributed to this Plant Profile.